 All 22 bodies retrieved from Nepal plane crash

-The wreckage was found a day later strewn across a mountainside at around 14,500 feet (4,420 metres).
-All but one of the bodies were later recovered.
+Its wreckage was found a day later, strewn across a mountainside at an altitude of around 14,500 feet (4,400 metres).

-Four Indians and two Germans were onboard the twin-prop aircraft, along with 16 Nepalis.
+“All 22 bodies have been carried to Kathmandu by Nepal Army’s (Mi-17) helicopter,” Tribhuvan International Airport spokesman Teknath Sitoula told AFP.

+“After postmortem, they will hand over the dead bodies to their family members.”

 Comments